Pensions can be difficult to get your head around, but knowing the options can help you build the best nest egg possible

 You have to claim your new state pension payments, and should receive a letter about how to do this four months before you reach your state pension age.
 Payments are usually made every four weeks into an account of your choice.
 More information can be found in Royal London’s Topping up your state pension report.

-Most employers – and, by 2018, all employers – are required by law to automatically enrol their eligible staff in a workplace pension, sometimes known as an occupational or company pension.
+By 2018, all employers are required by law to automatically enrol their eligible staff in a workplace pension, sometimes known as an occupational or company pension.

 The majority of workplace pensions are on a ‘defined contribution’ basis, where you and your employer put money in and it is invested to give you a pot for later life.
 The two main types are ‘Group Personal Pensions’, where each worker builds up an individual pot with an insurance company, and ‘Trust-based Occupational Pensions’, where the scheme appoints trustees to oversee how the money is invested.
 Occupational schemes may be run just for the workers in a single firm, or may cover multiple employers across a whole industry or beyond.

 To be automatically enrolled in a workplace scheme you must be between the age of 22 and your state pension age, earn at least £10,000 a year and be classed as a worker in the UK.
 You can opt out of your workplace pension, but you should think very carefully before deciding to do this.
 The opportunity to save towards your retirement with contributions from your employer and the government is extremely valuable.

 The minimum you must contribute to a workplace pension is 3% of your salary from 6 April 2018, rising over time to 5% by April 2019.
 Your employer must contribute a minimum of 2% of your qualifying earnings, rising to 3% by April 2019.

 Some employers make higher contributions on behalf of their employees, and you can also pay more into your workplace pensions – the more you pay in now, the higher the income you will get in later life.